Hugh Town

 Hugh Town (Treworenys or Tre Huw) is the largest settlement on the Isles of Scilly and its administrative centre.
-The town is situated on the island of St Mary's, the largest and most populous island in the archipelago, and is located on a narrow isthmus which joins the peninsula known as the Garrison (historically the Hugh) with the rest of the island.
+The town is in the west of the isle of St Mary's, the largest and most populous island in the archipelago; it is on a narrow isthmus which joins the peninsula known as the Garrison (historically the Hugh) with the rest of the island.

 The population recorded by the 2011 census was 1,097 (up from 1,068 in 2001).
 Unlike the rest of the Isles of Scilly, the freehold title to land in the town is not held by the Duchy of Cornwall — in 1949 it was sold to the inhabitants.
 The harbour, however, continues to be owned and run by the Duchy.

 Hugh Town becomes particularly busy during the May Day bank holiday weekend (the first weekend in May) when the World Pilot Gig Championships are held.
 The competing teams base themselves in the several bays of St Mary's Pool (the large natural bay to the north of Hugh Town) and the numerous races finish at the end of the harbour quay.